 These rules are mentioned below –

-Partial withdrawal from NPS is only available for the treatment of specified illnesses, purchase or construction of a house, children’s wedding, and children’s higher education.
+Partial withdrawal from NPS is only available for the treatment of specified illnesses, the purchase or construction of a house, children’s weddings, and children’s higher education.

 Rules for partial withdrawal are –

 For example, if a subscriber’s contribution amounts to Rs.5 Lakh at the time of withdrawal, then he/she will be eligible to withdraw Rs.1.25 Lakh.

 NPS withdrawal rules in case of retirement are detailed below –